-Personal Care Services provide assistance with the activities of daily living: personal hygiene, dressing and feeding, household tasks and nutrition.
+- Personal Care Services provide assistance with the activities of daily living: personal hygiene, dressing and feeding, household tasks and nutrition.
 They may be combined with other services such as visiting nurse or hospice.

-Consumer Directed Personal Care Assistance Program (CDPAP) enables the individual who can recruit, hire, and train their personal care aide, to manage the delivery of their own home care.
+- Consumer Directed Personal Care Assistance Program (CDPAP) enables the individual who can recruit, hire, and train their personal care aide, to manage the delivery of their own home care.

-Assisted Living Program (ALP) serves individuals who are medically eligible for residential health care facility placement but whose needs could be met in a less restrictive setting.
+- Assisted Living Program (ALP) serves individuals who are medically eligible for residential health care facility placement but whose needs could be met in a less restrictive setting.
 Care needs are met by combining the services of an adult home or enriched housing program with supportive home care services.

-Certified Home Health Services (CHHA) are health services such as nursing services, physical therapy or home health aide services provided at home rather than in a hospital or nursing home.
+- Certified Home Health Services (CHHA) are health services such as nursing services, physical therapy or home health aide services provided at home rather than in a hospital or nursing home.

-Personal Emergency Response System (PERS) is a telephone electronic monitoring device that summons emergency assistance to homebound individuals.
+- Personal Emergency Response System (PERS) is a telephone electronic monitoring device that summons emergency assistance to homebound individuals.
 This device is used in conjunction with Personal Care or Long Term Home Health Care Services.

-Care-at-Home is a program designed to enable parents to care for their severely physically disabled child at home by providing medical assistance, case management, and respite care services to children aged 0-18 who would be Medicaid-eligible if institutionalized.
+- Care-at-Home is a program designed to enable parents to care for their severely physically disabled child at home by providing medical assistance, case management, and respite care services to children aged 0-18 who would be Medicaid-eligible if institutionalized.

-Private Duty Nursing Services (PD NRSG) may be provided, as medically needed, to a medical assistance patient, in the patient’s home, when the patient is in need of continuous nursing care beyond that available from a home health agency.
+- Private Duty Nursing Services (PD NRSG) may be provided, as medically needed, to a medical assistance patient, in the patient’s home, when the patient is in need of continuous nursing care beyond that available from a home health agency.
 The services must be pre-approved by the local Department of Social Services (Medical/Home Care Services).
 All requests are based on a letter of medical justification from the ordering physician or nurse practitioner.
 A Department of Social Services (DSS) or Westchester County Department of Health (WCDOH) nurses assesses patients in their homes.

-Eligibility for all home care programs is determined by the Office of Medical Home Care Services located at 131 Warburton Avenue, (North Side) Yonkers, N.Y.
-10701.
-The phone number is (914) 231-3621.
+Eligibility for all home care programs is determined by the Office of Medical Home Care Services located at 112 East Post Rd., 4th and 5th Floors, White Plains, NY 10601.
+The phone number is (914) 813-6460.